Arnav3094/Zeal-Chatbot/README.md

    <img width="549" alt="Screenshot 2025-03-25 at 12 00 24 AM" src="https://github.com/user-attachments/assets/08c93ea2-4c10-4692-9bda-dbefc184777b" />

 6. Run the app on the iOS simulator or a real device.

+7. If you wish to run on a physical device, click "Run".
+It won't start on the physical device, first the development team will have to be trusted.
+On the physical device, head over to `Settings > General > VPN & Device Management`.
+Trust `arnav3094pvt@gmail.com`.
+If the app does not launch, re-run via XCode.

 Note: The app will require some time to process the data when you open the application for the first time.
 After the initial processing, enjoy **blazing fast querying**.